 That’s why you need to spend some time on the brainstorming to make sure it’s a win.

-If you have a Facebook, Twitter, Snapchat and Instagram, you know how difficult it can be to juggle all of them, keeping each updated and posting regularly.
+If you have multiple social media accounts for your business – and what business isn’t on Facebook, Twitter, Snapchat and/or Instagram these days? – you know how difficult it can be to juggle all of them, keeping each updated and posting regularly.

 If you feel like you’re a bit behind on your social calendar (or you’re spending too much time on it), invest in some social media management.